xpherechain/docs.x-phere.com/docs/mining/xphash-fork.md

 **Q: Do I need to re-download chaindata?**
 No. The fork applies to new blocks only; existing chain history is unchanged.

-**Q: What if my pool/endpoint is offline at the fork moment?**
+**Q: What if my pool endpoint goes offline?**
-The miner client automatically failovers across the `domain` list.
-Configure at least two mining endpoints.
+Configure a backup pool on the XP0 dashboard so the unit fails over instead of idling.
+The fork itself is long past, so this is ordinary operational practice rather than a fork concern.